henriess/Henriess.github.io/docs/docs/Singapore_Informatics_Leageue_2025_Editorial.md

 ## Observation 1 — People with the same direction should move together

 If 1 person moves, there will be space for the next person with the same direction.
-Hence, instead of caring about individual people, we compress consecutive people with the same direction into one segment.
+Hence, instead of caring about individual people, we compress consecutive people with the same direction into one segment and iterate through segments instead

 ---